-Design and Analysis Tools for Inventory and Monitoring (DATIM)
+Design and Analysis Toolkit for Inventory and Monitoring (DATIM)

 Project Leadership Team

 - Elizabeth Burrill - Core Team Leader, USFS, NRS, FIA